Upgrade or downgrade with APIC release 6.2 or later using the GUI

 Note

+The dashboard shows you the firmware status of the APIC nodes and switches in your fabric.
 The dashboard also shows the usage of firmware repository on each APICs.

-Download APIC, APIC CIMC, Switch and additional rules for pre-upgrade validation on APICs
+Download APIC, APIC CIMC, switch and additional rules for pre-upgrade validation on APICs

 This procedure downloads images to the Cisco APIC firmware repository from an external file server or your local machine.
 The supported image types are listed below: